HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • 219% increase in review volume across all platforms

-Most significantly, they documented a 27% increase in showroom visits directly attributable to directory listings, with an average in-store conversion rate of 31%.
+Most notably, they logged a 27% increase in showroom visits directly tied to directory listings, with an average in-store conversion rate of 31%.

-The most effective component was their industry-specific directory strategy.
-By creating detailed profiles on Houzz and other design-focused platforms, they tapped into a high-intent audience already in the consideration phase of furniture purchasing.
-These profiles generated fewer but significantly higher-quality leads with a 42% higher average purchase value.
+The industry-specific directories did the heavy lifting.
+Detailed profiles on Houzz and other design-focused platforms reached a high-intent audience already thinking about buying furniture.
+These profiles produced fewer but far higher-quality leads, with a 42% higher average purchase value.

-This case study highlights several strategies applicable across industries:
+The case study points to several tactics that work across industries:

-• Invest in high-quality visual content specific to each directory platform
+• Invest in high-quality visual content tailored to each directory platform

-• Emphasise specialisation and unique selling points in directory descriptions
+• Push specialisation and your unique selling points in directory descriptions

 • Prioritise industry-specific directories where high-intent customers browse